Whatare summer colors?

 You’ll find soft periwinkle blues, lavenders, cool rose pinks, sage greens, and blue-greys dominating, while golden yellows, orange-reds, and warm browns are notably absent.

 Don’t worry if you do not fit into any one of the categories, summer colors can be your color too, you just have to try and test.
-The following are the list of summer colors:

 1. Core Summer Colors